Government of Canada / Gouvernement du Canada

 acting appointment

-acting appointment means the temporary performance of the duties of another position by an employee, if the performance of those duties would have constituted a promotion had they been appointed to the position. (nomination intérimaire)
+acting appointment means an appointment for the temporary performance of the duties of another position by an employee, if the assignment to the employee of those duties constitutes a promotion within the meaning of section 3 of the Definition of Promotion Regulations. (nomination intérimaire)

 bilingual position